svulaj/ser321-spring2022-C-svulaj/Assignment4/Assignment4given2/activity1/README.md

 error response: {"type": "error", "message"": <error string> }
-Should give good error message if something goes wrong which explains what went wrong
+Should give good error message if something goes wrong which explains what went wrong String is:
+    - "Error 1 - not and INTERGER"
+            Indicates that there was an error within the doPerform method within performer.java.
+Where the value passed into the method for a particular service was not the one permitted.
+    - "Error 2 - out of bounds, re-enter a number within bounds" Indicates that the user input for a particular service involving the list was outside of the bounds of the current list that the user is trying to operate on.

 ## How to run the program
 ### Terminal